Graduate Admission Requirements for School of Nursing

 - Resume or Curriculum Vitae

-- Completion of undergraduate or graduate statistics course with a grade of “C” or higher
+- Completion of an undergraduate Statistics course with a grade of “C” or better

 - Earned BSN from an accredited CCNE or ACEN School of Nursing